-Service Properties User Input SERVICE SETTINGS NAME Enter a Name for the Cisco FTD service.
+Service Properties User Input SERVICE SETTINGS NAME Enter a Name for the Palo Alto Networks NGFW service.
 This name can contain 1-15 alphanumeric or underscore characters but must start with a letter.
 Letters aren't case sensitive.
-DESCRIPTION Enter a Description for the Cisco FTD Service.
-SERVICE DEFINITION Click Create New , then create the To Service VLAN (outward VLAN) by entering a name and selecting the interface.
+DESCRIPTION Enter a Description for the Palo Alto Networks service.
+SERVICE DEFINITION Click Auto Manage Addresses.
+TO SERVICE CONFIGURATION Click Create New .
+Configure the To Service VLAN (outward VLAN) by entering a name and selecting the interface.
 The VLAN and the associated interface define the network connectivity from BIG-IP SSL Orchestrator to the inline security device.

-SERVICE DOWN ACTION Specify how you want the system to handle a failure of the L3 service or times when it is otherwise unavailable: Ignore: Specifies that the traffic to the service is ignored and is sent to the next service in the chain.
-Drop: Specifies that the system initiates a close on the client connection.
-Reset: Specifies that the system immediately sends a Reset on the client connection for TCP traffic.
+Service Properties Cont.
+User Input Cont.
+SERVICE DOWN ACTION Specify how the system should handle a failure of the L2 service or times when it's otherwise unavailable. • Ignore: Specifies that the traffic to the service is ignored and is sent to the next service in the chain.
+Drop: Specifies that the system initiates a close on the client connection. • Reset: Specifies that the system immediately sends an RST on the client connection for TCP traffic.
 For UDP traffic, this action's the same.
-SECURITY DEVICES Click Add and enter the IP address of the inward VLAN configured on Cisco FTD and connected to BIG-IP SSL Orchestrator.
-If you have multiple FTDs, add the IP address of the inward VLAN on each FTD.
-BIG-IP SSL Orchestrator will create a load balancing pool of FTDs.

-FROM SERVICE CONFIGURATION Click Create New , then create the From Service VLAN (inward VLAN) by entering a name and selecting the interfaces.
+Click Add and enter the IP address of the inward VLAN configured on the NGFW and connected to BIG-IP SSL Orchestrator.
+Then click Add.
+SECURITY DEVICES If multiple NGFWs are involved, add the IP address of the inward VLAN on each NGFW.
+BIG-IP SSL Orchestrator will create a load balancing pool of NGFWs.
+Click Create New .
+FROM SERVICE CONFIGURATION Configure the From Service VLAN (Inward VLAN) by entering a name and selecting the interface.
 The VLAN and the associated interface define the network connectivity to BIG-IP SSL Orchestrator from the inline security device.
-REMAP PORT For Cisco FTD to recognize that the steered traffic has been decrypted, it needs to be sent on a non-443 TCP port.
+REMAP PORT For the Palo Alto Networks NGFW to recognize that the steered traffic has been decrypted, it needs to be sent on a non-443 TCP port.
 Select and enter a non-443 port.
-MANAGE SNAT SETTINGS Choose whether you want to use network addresses translation.
-RESOURCES IRULES Additional iRules are not required, but BIG-IP SSL Orchestrator allows for the insertion of additional iRules logic at different points.
+MANAGE SNAT SETTINGS Choose whether to use network addresses translation.
+RESOURCES IRULES Additional iRules aren't required, but BIG-IP SSL Orchestrator allows for the insertion of additional iRules logic at different points.
 An iRule defined at the service only affects traffic flowing across this service.
 It's important to understand, however, that these iRules mustn't be used to control traffic flow (for example, pools, nodes, or virtual servers), but rather should be used to view/modify application layer protocol traffic.
 For example, an iRule assigned here could be used to view and modify HTTP traffic flowing to/from the service.
 Leave this field empty to configure without iRules.